vavilalamohanvamsikrishna-crypto/smart-parking-stm32/README.md

 └── parking-model.jpg
 ```
 ---
-## 👨‍💻 Author
+## Author
 **V. Mohan Vamsi Krishna**
 ECE | Embedded Systems | IoT | STM32
 ---
-## ⭐ Project
+## Project
-If you find this project useful, consider giving the repository a ⭐.
+If you find this project useful, consider giving the repository .

 This project is intended for educational and academic purposes.